jjasghar/chef-book/part1/02-vagrant.md

 vagrant
 -------
-Vagrant is a great tool designed for developers to create disposable machines with quick turn a quick turn around.
+Vagrant is a great tool designed for developers to create disposable machines with a quick turn around.
 Is our case we want to install the binary NOT the gem, so go [here](http://downloads.vagrantup.com/)

 After you installed it, go ahead and spin up [Terminal|iTerm2|xterm|cmd] and type `vagrant`.
 You should see something like the following:
 ```bash